Deziox/Quake4ModSP2020/README.md

 Note:
 - The mod folder in the repo is moddymcmodface
-- Make sure you set the inhale and reject-ability buttons are set in settings.
+- Make sure the inhale and reject-ability buttons are set in settings.

 # TL;DR<br />
 Kirby can succ.<br />